Omni Air International

-Omni Air International, LLC. is a United States charter airline headquartered in Hangar 19 on the grounds of Tulsa International Airport in Tulsa, Oklahoma, United States.
-It specializes in passenger charter flights, and Aircraft Crew Maintenance Insurance (ACMI) wet leasing.
-Omni is an FAA Part 121 certificated airline with IATA Operational Safety Audit (IOSA) registration.
+Omni Air International, LLC is a United States charter airline headquartered in Hangar 19 on the grounds of Tulsa International Airport in Tulsa, Oklahoma, United States.
+It specializes in passenger charter flights and Aircraft, Crew, Maintenance and Insurance (ACMI) wet leasing.
+Omni Air International is a member of the Civil Reserve Air Fleet as a long-range international carrier.
+The airline is certified under FAA Part 121 and holds IATA Operational Safety Audit (IOSA) registration.
+The airline has attracted significant controversy regarding its deportation flights chartered by U.S. Immigration and Customs Enforcement.

 History

 The airline was established under the name Omni Air Express and started operations in March 1993 with a Boeing 727 freighter aircraft.
 In 1993, Omni started its Part 121 air carrier operations with Boeing 727F equipment in the narrow-body cargo market.
-Customers include integrated shipping companies such as BAX Global, DHL, Emery Worldwide and UPS.
+Customers include integrated shipping companies such as BAX Global, DHL, Emery Worldwide, and UPS.

-In 1997 the company changed its name to Omni Air International and launched passenger operations with DC-10s (including N270AX, the last DC-10 ever built).
+In 1997, the company changed its name to Omni Air International and launched passenger operations with DC-10s (including N270AX, the last DC-10 ever built).